Naam Tamilar Katchi: Proposed Chennai–Salem Expressway

+Support for Tamil Eelam

+Naam Tamilar Katchi supports the cause of Tamil Eelam, a proposed independent Tamil state in the north of Sri Lanka.
+The primary idol of the party is Velupillai Prabhakaran, who is viewed as a freedom revolutionary among Tamils, especially the Tamil nationalists.
+After the military defeat of the Liberation Tigers of Tamil Eelam in 2009 as a result of several war crimes and human rights abuses committed by the government of Sri Lanka and its nine different allies during the Sri Lankan civil war, the Eelam movement adopted non-violence for political solutions.
+Naam Tamilar Katchi appeals for the creation of an independent Tamil Eelam or the fulfillment of Tamil rights in the island nation.
+In the Indian state of Tamil Nadu, Naam Tamilar Katchi is viewed as the main supporting faction of the Eelam Tamil activism and Tamil nationalism.
+Additionally it appeals the United Nations Human Rights Council for the serving of justice to the Sri Lankan Tamils, who faced several war crimes such as systematically organized sexual assaults which is estimated in thousands, massacres in hospitals and schools, driving away of people as a part of ethnic cleansing operations which led to a genocidal killing of 70,000 Tamil civilians as a part of War crimes during the final stages of the Sri Lankan civil war.

 Elections

 2011 Tamil Nadu Assembly election

-The NTK spearheaded a campaign against the Congress Party in the 2011 Tamil Nadu Legislative Assembly election for their alleged role in the genocide of Tamils in Sri Lanka and other anti-Tamil policies.
+The NTK spearheaded a campaign against the Indian National Congress in the 2011 Tamil Nadu Legislative Assembly election for their alleged role in the genocide of Tamils in Sri Lanka and other anti-Tamil policies.

 2016 Tamil Nadu Assembly election

-Naam Tamilar Katchi contested in all 234 constituencies in Tamil Nadu and the districts of Puducherry and Karaikal.
+The NTK contested in all 234 constituencies in Tamil Nadu and in the districts of Puducherry and Karaikal.
 On 12 February 2016, all 234 NTK candidates were introduced in Cuddalore by Seeman.
 The party promotes equal rights, and has included candidates with disabilities.
 It is the first party in the history of Tamil Nadu with a transgender candidate.
 The Election Commission of India authorised twin candles as the party's symbol.

-Seeman told a CPM member that his party would receive more votes than the CPM's PWF alliance in the 2016 state assembly elections, or he would dissolve his party and join the CPM.
+Seeman told a CPI (M) member that his party would receive more votes than the CPI (M)'s People's Welfare Alliance in the 2016 state assembly elections, or he would dissolve his party and join the CPI (M).
 The NTK received fewer votes than the alliance, and fewer than NOTA.
 The NTK lost everywhere; Seeman finished in fifth place in Cuddalore, and lost his deposit.
 Asked by reporters about his challenge, Seeman said that he challenged the Communists (not the Vijayakanth-PWF alliance); his party received more votes than every single party in the PWF alliance, winning the challenge.
 The NTK received 458,104 votes (1.1 percent) in the 2016 Tamil Nadu Legislative Assembly election, more than older parties such as MDMK, CPI, VCK, CPM and TMC.